dimagi/open-chat-studio/apps/slack/README.md

 This Django app integrates with Slack using the [Slack Bolt framework](https://slack.dev/bolt-python/concepts).
 The app supports to connecting OCS with Slack workspaces, handles OAuth authentication, and responds to Slack events.

+Each OCS instance must use a separate Slack App (configured in `settings.py`) since each Slack App can only forward events to a single URL.

 ## How it works

 * Slack messaging provider configured using oauth